-While it’s technically true that any outfit revolving around a dress could be categorised as an easy, breezy, one-and-done look, not all frocks are created equally effortless.
+While it’s technically true that any outfit revolving around a dress could be categorized as an easy, breezy, one-and-done look, not all frocks are created equally effortless.
 With humidity levels peaking right now, throwing on a lightweight summer dress and calling it a day feels like the correct move.
 But what even constitutes a casual summer dress, and what are the best styles for dressing nonchalantly in this heat?

 For this guide to the best casual summer dresses, we set a few criteria.
 One, the fabric of the dress had to be easily machine- or hand-washable, and the material needed to handle a bit of inevitable summer sweat.
 Two, the dress silhouette had to be a pullover or pull-on style, with no complicated zippers, hardware, or accoutrements.
 And three, the length of the dress needed to fall within the mini to midi range (because maxis can require a whole lot of work, not to mention hemming, for the petite dress-wearers of the world).

 Of course, footwear also plays a huge role in your low-maintenance summer dress look.
-Pair any of the below pieces with trainers or flats, and you’ve got yourself an "Oh, just pulled this together" vibe.
+Pair any of the below pieces with sneakers or flats, and you’ve got yourself an "Oh, just pulled this together" vibe.
 Need to transition the dress from day to night?
 Some evening accessories, a quick going-out beauty routine, and a simple shoe swap for heeled sandals or ankle booties should do the trick.
 Now that we’ve got those guidelines out of the way, here are the best casual summer dress styles we’ve uncovered on the world wide web.

 T-Shirt & Tank Dresses